Ria is an avid anime and sci-fi fan who loves gushing about her latest favorite shows.

-Arifureta Shokugyou de Sekai Saikyou is one of the most hotly-anticipated anime of the Summer 2019 season and the biggest new isekai series.
+Arifureta Shokugyou de Sekai Saikyou was one of the most hotly-anticipated anime of the summer 2019 season and the biggest new isekai series.
 It already has a solid fan base, thanks to its English light novel adaptation titled Arifureta: From Commonplace to World's Strongest.
-Here are ten similar anime you can watch while waiting for more episodes of Arifureta.
+Here are 10 similar anime you can watch while waiting for more episodes of Arifureta.

 Like Arifureta, Rise of the Shield Hero focuses on a hero who is granted a fairly useless power.
 Shield Hero has some dark twists at the very beginning, but it never becomes too grisly and angsty.
 Fan-favorite Raphtalia is an incredibly cute and likable sidekick, and most of the other female characters have enough depth to make them relatable as well.
 It's no wonder the light novel series is at 22 volumes as of June 2019!